Phenylketonuria (PKU) Screening for a Newborn

 Q: Will my next baby also have PKU?

 This article was reviewed by a pediatrician.
-PKU is rare but serious - early detection through newborn screening can ensure your child develops normally.
+PKU is uncommon but serious — early detection through newborn screening, followed by early and consistent treatment, gives most children the best chance to develop normally.

 Need personalized guidance?
 Book a consultation with our pediatricians or explore our Care Plans for 24/7 expert support!